Ben Sullivan (basketball)

-Ben Sullivan (born March 19, 1984) is an American basketball coach and former player who is currently an assistant coach for the Boston Celtics of the National Basketball Association (NBA).
+Ben Sullivan (born March 19, 1984) is an American basketball coach and former player who is currently an assistant coach for the Houston Rockets of the National Basketball Association (NBA).
 He was previously an assistant coach with the Atlanta Hawks and the Milwaukee Bucks of the NBA.
 A former center at Cal State Northridge and the University of Portland, Sullivan has primarily served as a shooting coach during his NBA coaching career.

 Coaching career

 Sullivan retired from playing basketball and joined his alma mater Portland as their director of basketball technology before becoming an assistant coach at Lewis & Clark College, during which he was also an office manager at a construction firm in Vancouver, Washington.

 San Antonio Spurs

 Sullivan joined the San Antonio Spurs front office in 2012 as a video intern on the recommendation of then-Spurs assistant Ime Udoka.
 With the Spurs, he worked his way to a position in player development, where he was tasked with everything from scouting reports to analytics, as well as one-on-one workouts with players.
 He also worked under Spurs assistant Chip Engelland, considered to be one of the top shooting coaches in the NBA.